duong98/public-notes/readme.md

 > \- _Nintento "Quit Screen" message_

 For some of these services, I've mostly catered to macOS with Homebrew.
-For PC, checkout [Chocolately](https://chocolatey.org/) or apt-get on Linux.
-Eventually I'll add additional notes for PC/Linux.
+For PC, checkout [Chocolately](https://chocolatey.org/).
+Eventually I'll add additional notes for PC & Linux.

 ---